inoejj/Extract-Frames-Mismatch/README.md

 # Extract-Frames-Mismatch

 This script compares the classifier that a human labeled and the machine's prediction and extract the frames when there is a disagreement.
+Then a human can look at the extracted frames to judge if it is a human error or machine error.

 ## Tutorial